jinoantony/gatsby-blog/src/pages/php/2020-04-23-how-composer-autoloads-php-files/index.md

 ## Why do we need it?

-Including files using `include()` or `require()` will be ok if your project contains less than 10 files.
-But most of the real-world applications contains a huge no. of files.
+Including files using `include()` or `require()` will be ok if your project contains less no. of files.
+But most of the real-world applications contain a huge no. of files.
 So including files using the above-mentioned functions will become a tedious task.
 It will become even more difficult if our project depends on a lot of external libraries/packages.

 So we need an easy way of loading files.
 Autoloading can help us here.